 - The People You Won’t Meet: America and the Muslim Ban (Campo Santo Quarterly)

 - Curbing Online Abuse Isn’t Impossible.
-Here’s Where We Start (WIRED magazine)
+Here’s Where We Start (WIRED Magazine)

 - A Melancholy Journey Through the Lost American Dream (Slate)